 Solar modules are warranted to produce energy for 20-25 years.
 Over that time period, the cost of electricity from the utility will increase, while the solar system produces power from fuel that is free.
 Additionally, a solar electric system increases the home’s value due to the reduced operating costs - and that increase in value is exempt from taxes in Texas.

-Most of our installs are completed in 1 day, larger systems and ground-mounted projects will take longer of course.
-From contract date to install, generally expect an average of 30 days, depending on HOA approvals, or other permitting issues.
+Most of our installs are completed in 1-2 days, larger systems and ground-mounted projects will take longer of course.
+From contract date to install, expect your solar installation to be energized within 30 days.
+HOA approvals, and/ or permitting issues may extend the period necessary to receive Permission to Operate.

 Occasionally, a solar array should be cleaned to clear the dust, pollen or debris that blocks sunlight and reduces efficiency.
 That is about all that’s required.
 There are no moving parts to wear out and solar modules are covered under limited warranty for power output for 20-25 years.
 In fact, there are solar modules that have been installed 50 years ago that are still producing energy today.